Voynich Manuscript — Shiny Side Out

 ✓ Bicolour leaves — leaf underside anatomy

-Now confirmed: the green + tan split always follows the leaf midrib, with green on the upper surface and tan below — consistent with plants whose abaxial (underside) surface is paler.
-The bicolouring is anatomically accurate, not fantastical.
+Confirmed: the green + tan split always follows the leaf midrib, with green adaxial (upper) and tan abaxial (lower).
+Anatomically accurate, not fantastical.

-Red/red-brown paint is applied specifically to the therapeutically active part of each plant.
-Red functions as a pharmacological annotation — equivalent to underlining in a modern pharmacopoeia — marking what to harvest, not decorating arbitrarily.
+Red/red-brown paint marks the therapeutically active structure of each plant.
+Functions as a pharmacological annotation — equivalent to underlining in a modern formulary.

 Critical Discovery — Folio 98 Line Numbering